-This Vegan Eggnog is rich, creamy and delicious.
+This Vegan Eggnog is rich, creamy, and delicious.
 It has almond milk (or any other dairy-free milk) along with spices blitzed into a creamy, dreamy Christmas drink.
 It's perfect for the holidays!
-Make your nog non-alcoholic or spiked with booze.
+Make your nog non-alcoholic or boozy.

-Sure, eggnog is typically made with eggs and cream, but you can easily make it vegan!
+Sure, eggnog is typically made with eggs and cream, but you can easily make it vegan with this almond nog!

 I've tweaked this vegan eggnog recipe until I hit upon the best mix of ingredients to get it creamy and dreamy.

 It's rich, spiced and perfect for Christmas and the holidays.

 I've made it as an almond milk eggnog, but you can substitute your favourite dairy-free milk.
 It's great with cashew, soy, hazelnut or any vegan milks.